How To Improve As Holy Paladin — Battle for Azeroth (BfA) 8.1.5

 If you know you will need one or more of your cooldowns for a specific event sooner than they would be available again, then saving them is acceptable.
 However, you should identify when this will be before or during an encounter to avoid leaving these powerful abilities unused for too long.

-4. Directly Healing Your Beacon(s) Too Often
+4. Making Sure Not to Directly Heal Your Beacon(s) too Often

 It is largely unquestioned that Holy Paladins are tank healers.
 However, how this works in practice is often misunderstood.
 A large portion of a Holy Paladin's overall healing comes from Beacon of Light.
 The extra healing transferred by Beacon of Light does not occur if you directly heal your Beacon target.
 Therefore, if you are trying to maximize your healing and efficiency, you want to avoid healing your Beacon target(s) unless they are in significant danger.
 Otherwise, you should allow the other healers to do so and let your Beacon support the tank's own self-healing and mitigation abilities while you focus on others.